EQEmu/eqemu-docs-v2/docs/in-development/developer-area/eqdictionary.md

 References are usually tied back to the originating client definition and are available through an indexed lookup system.
 Server-based 'hybrid' definitions may also be implemented to bridge differences between client implementations and server requirements.

-The purpose of this system is to allow cyclic or minimum conditional evaluations in order to transform data.\
+The purpose of this system is to allow cyclic or minimum conditional evaluations in order to transform data..

 #### What can you do with it?